The summer is here and so are six weeks of holidays to fill.

 - The Craiglockhart Hills. are right on our doorstep just a bus ride away.
 They are great for a woodland walk, a lochside walk and a hill for a picnic.
 Extend your walk by walking along the canal to the start.

 - Linlithgow Loch is a very gentle stroll.
 Just wander around the loch and visit the play park.

 - Croy Hill a bit further afield and a bit more challenging but definitely fun.
 Also- has romans.

-- Direleton to North Berwick This one is four gentle miles and involves beaches galore, a woodland adventure playground, a lighthouse island view and chips and ice cream at the end and by the playground.
+- Direleton to North Berwick This one is four gentle miles and involves beaches galore, a woodland adventure playground, a lighthouse island view and chips and ice cream at the end by a beach and playground.
 Make a day of it.

 - The National Mining Museum is open through the holiday and is always a favourite with it’s mine tunnel recreation tour, and very easy to get to on the borders railway from Haymarket.

 - If you are going out on the trains this summer make sure you take advantage of Scotrail’s family offers “Kids Go Free” and the Family Rail card (1/3 off fares for all the family)

 - Gorgie Farm is always there for Dalry Locals and getting better all the time.